sanjibdahal/firebase-auth/README.md

-# DailyDoseofAlgo
+# Firebase auth

-DailyDoseofAlgo is a web portal that will gamify the concept of learning algorithm and datastructure
+This is the repository of a flutter app showing the usage of Firebase with authentication, uploading images in the Firebase storage and editing the personal information.